Funding

 Applications accepted all year round

-This 3-year self-funded PhD will be based in the School of Mechanical and Design Engineering and will be supervised by Dr Afshin Anssari-Benam, Dr Andrea Bucchi and Dr. Alison Charig.
+This 3-year self-funded PhD will be based in the School of Electrical and Mechanical Engineering and will be supervised by Dr Afshin Anssari-Benam, Dr Andrea Bucchi and Dr. Alison Charig.

 The work on this project will:

-- be a joint collaboration between the Cardiovascular Engineering Research Laboratory (CERL) based at the School of Mechanical and Design Engineering, and the Vascular Assessment Unit at the Queen Alexandra Hospital (СÀ¶ÊÓƵ Hospitals NHS Trust)
+- be a joint collaboration between the Cardiovascular Engineering Research Laboratory (CERL) based at the School of Electrical and Mechanical Engineering, and the Vascular Assessment Unit at the Queen Alexandra Hospital (СÀ¶ÊÓƵ Hospitals NHS Trust)

 Each year, around 5,400 new patients with kidney failure receive haemodialysis treatment across England, Wales and Northern Ireland NHS Trusts.
 For an effective filtration, haemodialysis machines require access to the patient’s blood supply in large flow volumes.